rootstrap/ios-base/README.md

 12) Done :)

+## Travis - SwiftLint configuration

+1) Replace any occurrence of swift-base in the .travis.yml file.

+2) Login into travis-ci.com with your github account

+3) Add the project to the list of projects to build

+4) Happy linting :)

 ## Facebook integration

 The project already include the FBSDK and the configuration needed on the .plist file.
 After create a Facebook App you only need to replace: